How do I use environment variables from an Elastic Beanstalk instance shell?

 I want to use environment variables from an AWS Elastic Beanstalk instance shell.

-In Elastic Beanstalk, environment variables are not exposed to the operating system.
+In Elastic Beanstalk, environment variables aren't exposed to the operating system.

-If you want to use a utility with environment variables from the operating system and the environment variables are set as Elastic Beanstalk environment variables, then you must use a .ebextension that exports the environment variables to operating system variables.
+To use a utility with environment variables from the operating system when the environment variables are set as Elastic Beanstalk environment variables, you must use a .ebextension that exports the environment variables to operating system variables.